genexuslabs/design-systems/packages/mercury/README.md

         npm i -D sass
         ```

-    2. Add a config file in your project to determine the path to the assets.
+    2. Add a config file (called `config.scss`) in your project to determine the path to the assets.
         Include the following configuration:

         ```scss